tjrb/VisionApp/README.md

 # VisionApp
-This app uses deeplearning and a web cam for identifing objects The neural network is the pretrained yolov3 with 80 difrent classes more details about the net on https://pjreddie.com/
+This app uses deeplearning and the phone camera for identifing objects The neural network is the pretrained yolov3 with 80 difrent classes more details about the net on https://pjreddie.com/